Skip to main content

 • Complete Loan Entrance Counseling at studentaid.gov/entrance-counseling.

-• First time borrowers must complete an entrance counseling.
+• First time borrowers must complete entrance counseling.
 The entrance counseling requirement for the Federal Direct Loan program needs to be completed just once while in attendance at Trident Technical College; therefore, students who borrow in subsequent years need not repeat the entrance counseling requirement.

 Students may be eligible for Federal Direct Student Loans if the following provisions apply:

-• The student is a U.S. citizen or eligible non-citizen.
+• U.S. citizen or eligible non-citizen

-• The student meets the need requirements specified.
+• Meets the need requirements specified

 Students must be enrolled AND attending at least 6 credit hours and meet all Title IV eligibility requirements at the time of disbursement.

-All students who stop attending, withdraw, graduate, or drop below half-time status (6 hours) must complete an Exit Counseling session.
+All students who stop attending, withdraw, graduate or drop below half-time status (6 hours) must complete an Exit Counseling session.

 Please complete your exit counseling for direct loans at the following site: https://studentaid.gov/exit-counseling/